Ph.D., Harvard University

 William Fleming specializes in early modern Japanese literature.
 His primary interest is in eighteenth- and nineteenth-century fiction and the popular stage, in particular the representation of and engagement with unfamiliar cultures, whether those of rural Japan, Japan’s geographical peripheries, or overseas.
 He is currently completing a book manuscript in which he examines aspects of the importation, circulation, reading, and adaptation of Chinese fiction in early modern Japan.
 He completed his undergraduate and graduate studies at Harvard University and has spent time as a visiting researcher at Kyoto University, Waseda University, and the National Institute of Japanese Literature in Tokyo.
 Before joining the faculty at UCSB, he taught in the Department of East Asian Languages and Literatures and the Theater Studies Program at Yale University.

 - “Provincial Theaters and the Imagination of Japanese Identity in the Late Tokugawa Period” (tentative title), in Gary Leupp, James McClain, and Tao Demin, eds., The Tokugawa World (Routledge, forthcoming).

 - “Japanese Students Abroad and the Building of America’s First Japanese Library Collection, 1869–1878,” in Journal of the American Oriental Society, vol. 139, no. 1 (spring 2019), 115–41.

-- Review Article: Jonah Salz, ed., A History of Japanese Theatre (Cambridge University Press, 2016); Satoko Shimazaki, Edo Kabuki in Transition: From the Worlds of the Samurai to the Vengeful Female Ghost (Columbia University Press, 2016); and Maki Isaka, Onnagata: A Labyrinth of Gendering in Kabuki Theater (University of Washington Press, 2016).
-Forthcoming, TDR: The Drama Review, vol. 62, no. 2 (summer 2018), 163–67.
+- Review Article: Jonah Salz, ed., A History of Japanese Theatre (Cambridge University Press, 2016); Satoko Shimazaki, Edo Kabuki in Transition: From the Worlds of the Samurai to the Vengeful Female Ghost (Columbia University Press, 2016); and Maki Isaka, Onnagata: A Labyrinth of Gendering in Kabuki Theater (University of Washington Press, 2016); in TDR: The Drama Review, vol. 62, no. 2 (summer 2018), 163–67.

 - Commentaries on rare books from the Gerhard Pulverer Collection, Freer Gallery of Art and Arthur M. Sackler Gallery, Washington, D.C.
 (June 2017):